arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/features.md

 <FeatureDescription>

-The Arduino® Nicla Vision is a ready-to-use, standalone camera for analyzing and processing images on the edge.
-Thanks to its 2MP color camera, smart 6-axis motion sensor, integrated microphone and distance sensor, it is suitable for asset tracking, object recognition and predictive maintenance.
-Quickly implement sensor nodes to send collected data to the Arduino® Cloud (or third-party vendor services) via integrated WiFi/BLE connectivity.
+The Arduino® Nicla Vision is a powerful microcontroller equipped with 2MP color camera in a tiny form factor.
+With WiFi and BLE connectivity, the board maximizes compatibility with professional and consumer equipment.
+The board features an integrated microphone, distance sensor, smart 6-axis motion sensor and MicroPython support.
+The Nicla Vision can also be battery powered making it standalone.

 </FeatureDescription>